MJK618/5HR3NOGRAPH/README.md

 - Audio in an audio
 - Audio in an image
 - Audio in a gif
+- This list does not end here :)

-Please take into consideration that the supported format for an image is a png and other formats will be converted to png.
-Only .wav is supported as an audio.
-Also note that the host file must be bigger than the file to be hidden.
+Please take into consideration that the supported host formats are: PNG, BMP, WebP, GIF, WAV Images in a different format are automatically converted to PNG.
+Different audio formats are not supported at all.
+The size of the host file must be bigger than the file being incoded.

 ## Installation